Solutions Who We Serve Insights & Events About Contact

 The full story:

-To alleviate the hardships brought on by the disastrous storms that swept through California, the IRS has extended the tax return deadline for impacted taxpayers.
+To alleviate the hardships brought on by the disastrous storms that swept through California, the IRS has extended the tax return due date for impacted taxpayers.
 California residents and businesses affected by severe winter storms, flooding, landslides and mudslides will now have until October 16, 2023, to file various federal individual and business tax returns as well as submit any required remittance of tax payments.

 Taxpayers entitled to the automatic extension include: